Real Estate Prices and Overview

 punishment for a crime.

-In addition, one of the unique characteristics of the Hattiesburg City Center
+In addition, the Hattiesburg City Center neighborhood stands out for having an

-residents here is lower than that found in 97.6% of the neighborhoods
+average per capita income lower than 97.6% of the neighborhoods

 Notable & Unique: Modes of Transportation

-the Hattiesburg City Center neighborhood commuting on a bicycle to and
+revealed that the Hattiesburg City Center neighborhood is a fantastic

 The Neighbors: Income